 for $j=1,2$.
-If we use this improved estimate in the proof of proposition \ref{prop_small_eigensection_00}, we conclude that
+Using this improved estimate in the proof of proposition \ref{prop_small_eigensection_00}, we find that

 for some constant $c_{11}$.
-The difference between the eigensections is
+The difference between these eigensections is

 Take the inner product of $\check{\eta}$ with the above expression, and integrate over $\check{Y}$.
-With the triangle inequality, the Cauchy--Schwarz inequality and proposition \ref{prop_small_eigensection_00}, we complete the proof of the corollary. \end{proof}
+With proposition \ref{prop_small_eigensection_00} and some simple manipulations, it completes the proof of the corollary. \end{proof}

 Throughout the discussion for proposition \ref{prop_small_eigensection_00}, $r$ is fixed.
 We can forget the assumption of proposition \ref{prop_small_eigensection_00}, and look at (\ref{eqn_hot_approx_01}) independently.
 The inequality (\ref{eqn_S2S1_almost_eigen_00}) still holds as long as $r$ and $\gamma_{k,m}$ differ by $\mathcal{O}(1)$.
-In other words, it guarantees the existence of small eigenvalues.
+In other words, we can rephrase it as the existence of small eigenvalues.

-\begin{lem} There exist a constant $c$ which has the following significance: For any $k$, $m$ and $r$ with $|m|< (\frac{1}{32\epsilon^2}-1)k$, $\gamma_{k,m}\geq c$ and $|r-\check{\gamma}_{k,m}+\frac{\mathfrak{r}_1}{\check{\gamma}_{k,m}}|\leq 1$, the section $\check{\psi}_{k,m}$, defined by (\ref{eqn_Fourier_def_rec_00}) and (\ref{eqn_hot_approx_01}), satisfies
+\begin{lem} There exist a constant $c$ which has the following significance.
+For any $k$, $m$ and $r$ with $|m|< (\frac{1}{32\epsilon^2}-1)k$, $\check{\gamma}_{k,m}\geq c$ and $|r-\check{\gamma}_{k,m}+\frac{\mathfrak{r}_1}{\check{\gamma}_{k,m}}|\leq 1$, the section $\check{\psi}_{k,m}$ defined by (\ref{eqn_Fourier_def_rec_00}) and (\ref{eqn_hot_approx_01}) satisfies